timlac/nexa-audio-normalization/README.md

 When running ffmpeg some of the normalized videos are silenced.
 However, converting the audio to AAC codec when running the normalization seems to fix this error.

+### TODO

+Convert video to lower resolution in normalization, or create a separate script for this.
+But would be convenient to do at the same time.

 ## Video Collection

 Note, currently rely on dev token authentication.
 Awaiting administrator approval for JWT token.
 Ticket pending.